 If you want the best Bluetooth motorcycle helmet without breaking your bank, I think this could be the best bet.
-It comes with the integrated Bluetooth technology, so no need for installation hassles.
+It comes with integrated Bluetooth technology, so no need for installation hassles.
 The price is inclusive.
 You can be sure that you will remain focused while GPS navigation transmissions are heard via the helmet.
-The talk time of 24 hours is something to boast about because very little number of helmets actually spends that long.
+The talk-time of 24 hours is something to boast about because a very little number of helmets actually spend that long.
 The standby time is 600 hours, which also gives reassurance that the battery is powerful.
 You can recharge or replace it.

-ILM Bluetooth Integrated Modular Helmet – Best Bluetooth Helmet for Money
+7. ILM Modular Helmet – Best Bluetooth Helmet for Money

 However, the downside of the helmet is that it only facilitates intercom communication between riders with ILM brands only.
 If your fellow riders use a different brand then bad luck to you.

-The talk time of this Bluetooth technology reaches 8 hours, which is not the best because I have already reviewed the helmet with 24 hours of talk time.
+The talk-time of this Bluetooth technology reaches 8 hours, which is not the best because I have already reviewed the helmet with 24 hours of talk time.
 Likewise, the standby is 110 hours; also not a high-end performance.
-Nonetheless, it is still worth considering Bluetooth motorbike helmet.
+Nonetheless, it is still worth considering the Bluetooth motorbike helmet.

 If you receive calls, the music player, GPS and the intercom will instantly stop.
-Although you need the similar brand for intercom communication, GPS and phone calls can work on any Bluetooth-compatible device.
+Although you need a similar brand for intercom communication, GPS and phone calls can work on any Bluetooth-compatible device.
 With just one touch control, you can reject, redial or answer calls with ease.
-The helmet features the DSP echo cancellation and noise suppression technology which optimize the audio quality even at relatively high speeds.
-Meanwhile, the DOT and ECE safety standards are met or exceeded.
+The helmet features the DSP echo cancellation and noise suppression technology which optimizes the audio quality even at relatively high speeds.
+Meanwhile, DOT and ECE safety standards are met or exceeded.